ArminJo/NeoPatterns/README.md

 **With the SnakeAutorun example you can prove your skill to write an AI to solve the Snake game.
 Just put your code into the getNextSnakeDirection() function.**

 ## AllPatternsOnMultiDevices
-Shows all patterns for strips rings and matrixes included in the NeoPattern MatrixNeoPattern and Snake library.
+Shows all patterns for strips rings and matrixes included in the NeoPattern MatrixNeoPattern and Snake library.<br/>
+Brightnes can be set by a voltage at pin A0.
 Uses the included `allPatternsRandomHandler()` to [show all available patterns](https://www.youtube.com/watch?v=CsB7FkywCRQ).

 AllPatternsOnMultiDevices on breadboard